 2023 Wye Valley & Hereford

-Quintessential EnglandEnjoy Hereford, a perfect base from which to explore the beautiful rolling scenery flanking the England/Wales border.
-The area is dotted with fascinating castle ruins and it also offers many delightful quaint villages.
-Discover the charm of this pleasant city - dominated by its cathedral - together with a discovery tour through the wonderful sights of the Wye Valley.
+Quintessential EnglandEnjoy the beautiful rolling scenery flanking the England/Wales border, an area dotted with fascinating castle ruins and many delightful quaint villages.
+Discover the charms of delightful Hereford - dominated by its cathedral - as well as lovely Ludlow together with a discovery tour through the wonderful sights of the Wye Valley with a boat trip in Symonds Yat.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Quintessential EnglandDay 1 After joining your holiday coach, relax and enjoy the scenery as you head through the charming Cotswolds.
 Make a stop in Burford with its famous High Street which sweeps downhill towards the River Windrush, its medieval bridge and impressive church.
 Both sides of the street are flanked by an unbroken line of ancient houses and shops.
-Onward to check into your hotel just outside Hereford - 4 nights with breakfast & dinner.
+Onward to check into your hotel for 4 nights with breakfast & dinner.

-Day 2 - 4 At leisure in Hereford with 2 included excursions and one optional excursion (or a leisure day in Hereford)
+Day 2 - 4 At leisure with 3 included excursions and one optional excursion (or a leisure day in Hereford)

 Ludlow & Leominster

 Head off to lovely Ludlow - a delightful small town in south Shropshire, very near the border with Wales.
 The bustling open-air market is held every Wednesday in Ludlow town square with over forty stalls offering fresh produce, cheeses, books and local crafts.
-You may like to visit the impressive Ludlow Castle, dating back to 1085 (admission applies - approx. £8 pp in 2022) or just relax at the popular Millennium Green.
+You may like to visit the impressive Ludlow Castle, dating back to 1085 (admission applies - approx. £8 pp) or just relax at the popular Millennium Green.
 Ludlow's townscape, based on the original medieval town plan, has fine examples of architecture from the Medieval, Tudor and Georgian periods.
-Return to Hereford with a stop in Leominster and meander around its historic streets including Drapers Lane with its medieval overhangs before arriving at The Square which is surrounded by black and white buildings.
+Make a stop in Leominster and meander around its historic streets including Drapers Lane with its medieval overhangs before arriving at The Square which is surrounded by black and white buildings.
 There are antique shops at every turn!

 Ross-on-Wye & Symonds Yat